 • 3 Nebraska Medicine clinic sites

 • 9 outreach clinic sites

-• Specifically we focus on understanding female fertility and the menopause, as well as understanding the devastating nature of ovarian, uterine and cervical cancers.
+• Specifically we focus on understanding female fertility and menopause, as well as understanding the devastating nature of ovarian, uterine, and cervical cancers.

 • It is our hope that discoveries associated with these scientific pursuits will translate to innovative approaches to improve women’s health and ultimately improved care for women.